LICENCE APPLICATION FILING INSTRUCTIONS DURING COVID-19 PANDEMIC

 How your licence application is processed

-The Vice President, Industry Operations & Performance and the Manager, Licensing and Performance Reporting have been delegated the powers and duties to decide certain licence-related applications, pursuant to section 6 of the Ontario Energy Board Act, 1998.
-Each of them is referred to as a “Delegated Authority”.
+The Vice President, Consumer Protection & Industry Performance has been delegated the powers and duties to decide certain licence-related applications, pursuant to section 6 of the Ontario Energy Board Act, 1998 (Delegated Authority).

 Most licence-related applications made to the OEB are decided by a Delegated Authority through an efficient administrative process, without holding a hearing.
 These applications are typically decided within 60-90 days from the date of their completeness.
 In some instances (for example, where the Delegated Authority intends to modify the relief sought in the application), the applicant will be given an opportunity to provide final comments for the Delegated Authority’s further consideration, prior to the issuance of a Decision and Order.

-Finally, in a minority of cases, the OEB’s Management Committee may transfer an application that was initially before a Delegated Authority to a panel of one or more Board members for determination.
-These are usually applications that raise significant factual, legal or policy issues; or, in the sake of efficiency, applications that are directly related to other matters currently before a Board panel.
+Finally, in a minority of cases, the OEB’s Chief Commissioner may transfer an application that was initially before a Delegated Authority to a panel of one or more Commissioners for determination.
+These are usually applications that raise significant factual, legal or policy issues; or, in the sake of efficiency, applications that are directly related to other matters currently before a panel.

 To see timelines associated with licence-related applications decided through a hearing process, visit our Performance Standards for Processing Applications webpage.